3amberloaf/AWSImageRecognition/README.md

 # AWS EC2 Instance Setup for Image Recognition Project

 ## Project Overview
 This project involves setting up two EC2 instances (Instance A and Instance B) that will work in parallel to perform image recognition tasks using AWS services such as EC2, S3, SQS, and Rekognition.
-This README outlines the steps taken to create the instances, configure them, transfer project files, set up AWS credentials, and run the code on the instances.
+This README outlines the steps taken to create the instances, configure them, transfer project files, set up AWS credentials, run the code on the instances, and handle image processing through AWS services.

 ## Steps to Create EC2 Instances